darkreader/darkreader/CONTRIBUTING.md

 **Please maintain the alphabetical order of the websites listed, use short selectors, and preserve the code style in these files.**

-You can learn how to create a fix for the appropriate mode below.
+You can learn how to create a fix for the appropriate Dark Reader mode below.

 ## How to use the Dev Tools